At a glance

 Both Russian and Serbian/Croatian are offered within Modern Languages Studies, Modern European Studies, Modern Languages with Translation and Modern Languages with Business.
 History and East European Cultural Studies is a three-year joint honours course with no compulsory language study, focusing on the histories, literatures and cultures of the region.

 Depending on your choice of course, you will combine time working on your language or languages with the study of aspects of Russian and East European societies and cultures.
 Language classes cover reading, writing, speaking and listening, with an interactive approach to learning and consolidating grammar.
 Many of your classes will be with native speakers of the relevant language, and oral classes are kept very small to give every student the opportunity to practise their speaking skills and build confidence.

 Modules on topics in history, cultural studies, film and literature are taught in lectures and smaller group seminars, supported by our virtual learning environment.
 As well as learning about the specific topics in hand you will also benefit from training in the key skills needed for undergraduate study, such as research and essay writing.

 Assessment is through coursework and exams.
 The first year is a qualifying year; only the grades from your second and final years count towards your degree.

-In 2012, 92.3% of first-degree graduates in the Department of Russian and Slavonic Studies who were available for employment for employment had found work or further study within six months.
-The average starting salary for 2012/13 full-time graduates of the Department of Russian and Slavonic Studies was £17,100 with the highest being £22,000.*
+In 2016, 94.2% of undergraduates in the School of Cultures, Languages and Area Studies who were available for employment had secured work or further study within six months of graduation.
+The average starting salary was £21,336 with the highest being £31,000.*

 Application and interview